 - Any remainder marinade after basting the Char Siu can be used as gravy.

-- Any left-over Char Siew can be used to fry Yang Zhao Chao Fun 扬州炒饭(Yang Zhao Fried Rice) or Hong Kong Noodle.
+- Any left-over Char Siew (highly unlikely though!) can be used to fry Yang Chow Fried Rice 扬州炒饭 or added to your Wonton Noodles.